microsoft/workshop-library/learn-github/README.md

 Make a small change in the `workshop-suggestions.md` file - what workshop would you like to see in this library?

-Push your changes to your branch.
-This means that you'll add your changes to a branched copy of the repository.
+Push your changes to your branch by adding a meaningful message into the textbox in the source panel and clicking the 'check' button.

-Add a meaningful message and click the 'check' button.
+> 'Pushing' code means that you'll add your changes to a branched copy of the repository.

 Your change now appears in your copy of the repository.